 Beavers have been an integral part of Blackfeet culture for millennia.
 The Ksik Stakii Project is deeply rooted in that cultural connection.
 During the project, there will be gatherings for youth, natural resource managers, producers, and elders to share stories and understanding about beavers and protecting our lands.
 This gathering will also serve as a forum to discuss the urgency and importance of climate change adaptation.

 The Ksik Stakii Project is a partnership between Blackfeet Nation Fish and Wildlife, Blackfeet Community College, Blackfeet Environmental Office, the Blackfeet Agriculture Resource Management Planning Team, and the Center for Large Landscape Conservation.
-Support for this initiative is provided by the Wildlife Conservation Society and the Doris Duke Charitable Foundation, the Montana Department of Natural Resources and Conservation, Big Sky Watershed AmeriCorps, the Clif Bar Family Foundation, the Indian Nations Conservation Alliance, and Temper of the Times Foundation.
+Support for this initiative is provided by the Wildlife Conservation Society and the Doris Duke Charitable Foundation, the Montana Department of Natural Resources and Conservation, Big Sky Watershed AmeriCorps, the Clif Bar Family Foundation, the Indian Nations Conservation Alliance, the Temper of the Times Foundation, and the Blackfeet Water Resources Department.

 Next, learn about our project to decrease animal-vehicle collisions through wildlife crossings.